Cincinnati vs. South Florida NCAA Football Odds, Plays and Insights | November 12, 2021

 - Against the spread, South Florida is 5-4-0 this season.

-- This season, the Bulls have won ATS in each of their two games as an underdog of 23.5 points or more.
+- The Bulls have always covered the spread this season when underdogs by 23.5 points or more.

-- South Florida's games this year have gone over the total in five out of nine opportunities (55.6%).
+- South Florida's games this season have eclipsed the over/under five times in nine opportunities (55.6%).

 - When South Florida records more than 14.9 points, it is 5-2 against the spread and 2-5 overall.

-- South Florida is 3-3 against the spread and 2-4 overall when the team amasses more than 311.2 yards.
+- When South Florida piles up over 311.2 yards, the team is 3-3 against the spread and 2-4 overall.

 - The Bulls have 15 giveaways this season, while the Bearcats have 24 takeaways .